FusionCache/docs/docs/concepts.md

 There are two WebSocket interfaces:

-- Normal: for typical queries
+- Standard: for typical queries
 - Bulk Store: for larger `STORE` queries to store many objects

 The Bulk Store interface permits larger receive buffers and does not permit searching, update or deleting.
 See [Interfaces](interfaces.md).